-Natural seismicity is not expected to affect the project, as the project site is approximately 70 miles northwest of the Moderate Shaking Zone associated with the Anna Seismic Zone in western Ohio.
-Vault GSL CCS Holdings LP plans to inject CO2 into the Mt.
+It is not expected that natural seismicity will affect the project.
+The Illinois Basin - Decatur Project (IBDP) demonstration injected CO2 into the Lower Mt.
+Simon Sandstone and Arkose Zone and generated microseismic events (all less than M2) during injection (Bauer et al., 2016).
+The subsequent and adjacent commercial project IL-ICCS (Patrick Engineering, 2011) also injects into the Lower Mt.
+Simon Sandstone and Arkose and has mitigated the frequency of microseismicity through increasing the distance from the bottom of the perforated interval to the Precambrian basement.
+Vault Dragon CCS LP plans to inject CO2 into the Mt.
 Simon Sandstone and will monitor for natural and induced seismicity in the area.
-A surface-based induced seismicity monitoring (ISM) array will be used to accurately determine the locations and magnitudes of potential injection-induced seismic events with the primary goals of:
+A surface-based passive seismicity monitoring (PSM) array will be used to accurately determine the locations and magnitudes of potential injection-induced seismic events with the primary goals of: